 #2 Chief Nursing Officer

 Also referred to as a director of nursing, the chief nursing officer is responsible for overseeing an entire nursing department.
 This high-level leadership role comes with paychecks that are easily the highest of any you’ll find in the nursing field.
 Most CNOs hold an MSN or MHA.

-Top executives in healthcare, such as CNOs, earned an average salary of $166,410, according to 2019 BLS stats, placing them squarely in the middle on the salary hierarchy among executives at this level in any industry:
+Top executives in healthcare, such as CNOs, earned a median salary of $166,410, according to 2019 BLS stats, placing them squarely in the middle on the salary hierarchy among executives at this level in any industry: